 It is the first mission to provide, from microwave L-band measurements, global observations of variability in soil moisture and sea surface salinity due to continuous exchange in Earth's water cycle between the oceans, the atmosphere and the land.
 These key geophysical parameters, soil moisture for hydrology studies and salinity for enhanced understanding of ocean circulation, are both vital for climate change models.

-Although designed as a five-year mission, the Programme Board for Earth Observation has recommended the approval of the extension of SMOS mission operations based on its excellent technical and scientific performance until end 2021 (and beyond).
+Although designed as a five-year mission, the Programme Board for Earth Observation has approved the extension of SMOS mission operations based on its excellent technical and scientific performance until the end of 2025.
 This enables enhanced analysis of longer-term process and new synergistic opportunities from new observing systems.

 |Orbit Altitude||Min 761.3 km|